Creating a LoadBalancer Service

 - Enterprise Project: This parameter is available only for enterprise users who have enabled an enterprise project.
 Enterprise projects facilitate project-level management and grouping of cloud resources and users.

 - AZ: available only to dedicated load balancers.
 You can create load balancers in multiple AZs to improve service availability.
-You can deploy a load balancer in multiple AZs for high availability.
+If disaster recovery is required, you are advised to select multiple AZs.

 - Frontend Subnet: available only to dedicated load balancers.
 It is used to allocate IP addresses for load balancers to provide services externally.